ePages-de/epages-devportal/_posts/2018/2018-02-15-kubernetes-meetup-hamburg-setting-up-a-multi-tenant-kubernetes-cluster.md

 authors: ["Oliver", "Dirk"]
 ---

-This week ePages hosted the Hamburg Kubernetes/ loud Native Meetup.
+This week ePages hosted the Hamburg Kubernetes/Cloud Native Meetup.
 With 46 participants actually showing up, the room was full but not yet packed with Kubernauts being eager to learn and discuss.